Ryan-Awad/ryan-awad/README.md

 Hey there!
 My name is Ryan!
 I am a developer and computer science enthusiast who is eager to learn new things!

 I am proficient in Python, NodeJS, HTML/CSS/JS, C#, and several other programming languages.
-I have also done some work with Raspberry Pi, Discord.js and Discord.py, Unity, PHP, and various APIs.
+I have also done some work with the Raspberry Pi, Discord.js and Discord.py, Unity, PHP, and various APIs.

 I am always up for a challenge so do not hesitate to contact me!